 Is this a great shirt?
 Of course not.
 It’s $4.
 But that’s not the worst thing.
 Sometimes you want a shirt you can kick the crap out of.
 This is that shirt.
 Test out the “Dry Technology” for yourself, but hey, if it doesn’t perform as well as merino for you, you’re only out a few bucks.

 I don’t hate packing one of these as a use and abuse kind of shirt, and the Snarky Nomad agrees.

 The Best Travel T-Shirts for Women

 Finding a great travel t-shirt is like winning the packing lottery.
 It should be comfortable, quick drying, wrinkle-resistant, and ready to travel as far as you are.
-Here are some of Jessie’s favorites.
+Below are our top picks for women’s travel t-shirts.